u-blox/ubx-v2x/README.md

 ## Introduction

 The goal of ubx-v2x is to stimulate research on algorithms for current and next-generation V2X communications systems.
-The main advantage of this model compared to existing 802.11 implementations is the provision for a channel tracking mechanism, a crucial part for investigating high-mobility scenarios.
+The main advantage of this model compared to existing 802.11 implementations is the provision of a channel tracking mechanism which is crucial in investigating high-mobility scenarios.

 ## Quick Start